aditi-hinge/Landing-page/README.md

 CREDITS
->logo
-A logo was made by me from a free logo generator website called Hatchful by Shopify (https://hatchful.shopify.com)
+>logo made by me from a free logo generator website called Hatchful by Shopify (https://hatchful.shopify.com)

->Group kittens
+>Group kittens by
 Pixabay from Pexels

->Lazy cat
+>Lazy cat by
 Ihsan Adityawarman from Pexels

->Angry cat
+>Angry cat by
 Skitterphoto from Pexels

->Sad cat
+>Sad cat by
 Vadim B from Pexels

->Bread cat
+>Bread cat by
 Anna Shvets from Pexels